techthoughts2/pwshPlaces/docs/Invoke-GMapGeoCode.md

 ```

 ## DESCRIPTION
-Geocoding is the process of converting addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates.
-This function can take in an address and return coordinate information.
-You can also provide coordinates to return multiple nearby address results.
+The Invoke-GMapGeoCode function utilizes Google's Geocoding API to convert street addresses into geographic coordinates
+(latitude and longitude) and perform reverse geocoding, which converts coordinates back into readable addresses.
-If you know the exact google placeID this can also be provided to return Geocoding information about that location.
+This function can also use a Google Place ID to retrieve geocoding information about a specific location.

 ## EXAMPLES